-John Lewis offer 3 levels of home insurance – Essential, Plus and Premier.
+John Lewis Finance offer 3 main levels of home insurance – Essential, Plus and Premier.

-Premier, as the name suggests, is the most premium of the 3 policies, and therefore the most comprehensive.
+Premier is the most comprehensive as standard.
 It includes all features (such as garden cover and cycle cover) as standard, whereas with the Essential and Plus policies these are optional extras.
 The other key difference is that Premier offers unlimited cover on buildings and contents, whereas with Essential and Plus there are limits to how much you can claim.

-You can get a quote for the different policy options at the John Lewis website.
+You can get a quote for the different policy options at the John Lewis Finance website.

-How much does Home insurance from John Lewis cost?
+How much does Home insurance from John Lewis Finance cost?